Javascript API

 If you don't explicitly refresh membership then it will be refreshed on the call to Candu.init, typically on the next page load.

-For most use cases we recommend placing content with the Candu Extension , but for advanced use cases you may need to trigger content Programatically.
+For most use cases we recommend placing content with the Candu Extension , but for advanced use cases you may need to trigger content programmatically.

 Candu.renderContent